 When you teach your children the rules of golf, try to speak their own language to make them understand easily.
 Even adults have problems with terminology, not to mention children and if you will fill their minds with difficult words, they will understand little of what you say or will misunderstand the rules.
 Never stand when you talk to them, but kneel to make eye contact and use simple words they can understand.

 Don’t force the child

 Children can lose interest in something if they consider it too difficult or too exhausting, so never force them to keep playing if they want to take a break.
-If your child has played three holes and wants to rest or drink a soda, let them do so, or you will make them think golf is a burden and will start hating it before starting to like it.
+If your child has played three holes and wants to rest or drink a soda, (offer him water, just my two cents) let them do so, or you will make them think golf is a burden and will start hating it before starting to like it.